Richard-Kovalcik/Kovalcik_Furi/README.md

 **ros2**

 *Setup*
 The custom_msgs and py_pubsub folder can be downloaded and added inside of your source folder.
 Ex. /ros2_ws/src/(folders).
 This code is designed to run on ros2 Foxy.
-Before you can build and run, you must run the following commands
+Before you can build and run, you must run the following commands:

 source /opt/ros/foxy/setup.bash
 source install/setup.bash